Semaglutide (GLP-1) (3mg & 5mg & 10mg)

 Semaglutide (GLP-1) Peptide

 Semaglutide (GLP-1) and glucagon-like peptide-1 are short peptides.
-The hormone is only 31 amino acids in length, and researchers suggest their primary physiological function is to lower blood sugar levels by increasing endogenous insulin secretion.
 It appears to protect beta-cell insulin stores by promoting the transcription of insulin genes and is associated with neurotrophic impact in the central nervous system and the brain.
 Studies in the GI system have observed that Semaglutide may significantly reduce appetite by slowing gastric emptying and bowel motility.
 Preliminary studies have also suggested the potential impacts of Semaglutide on the heart, fat and muscle cells, bones, liver, lungs, and kidneys.

 Specifications